lilykasperek/DataViz_Final_Project/updates.md

 ## March 28 After Class

 I figured out why the nirvana lollipop graph was not working and fixed it.
 I also added a colour scale and made it interactive.
 I made a table as an extension of my visualization displaying the most frequent donators and am now trying to figure out a way to display the most frequent donator's data.

+## March 30 Beginning of Class

+I changed the color scale on my first two political donation visualizations.I created a simple visualization to display what party the recipients of donations made by Charles Johnson are associated with.
+I noticed that the same recipient had a different name in my recipients example, so I went back and noticed the same thing for others.
+I used ```fct_recode``` to fix this and my two visualizations.
+I changed the theme for many of my visualizations.
+I modified my blockbusters visualization so it was interactive and less visually overwhelming.
+I tried to rename axis ticks for the first visualization but can’t figure out what I am doing wrong.
+I capitalized interactive label on nirvana visualization.